hashicorp/terraform-provider-google/website/docs/r/compute_region_network_firewall_policy_rule.html.markdown

 The `match` block supports:

+* `dest_fqdns` -
+  (Optional)
+  Domain names that will be used to match against the resolved domain name of destination of traffic.
+Can only be specified if DIRECTION is egress.

 * `dest_ip_ranges` -
   (Optional)
   CIDR IP address range.
 Maximum number of destination CIDR IP ranges allowed is 5000.

+* `dest_region_codes` -
+  (Optional)
+  The Unicode country codes whose IP addresses will be used to match against the source of traffic.
+Can only be specified if DIRECTION is egress.

+* `dest_threat_intelligences` -
+  (Optional)
+  Name of the Google Cloud Threat Intelligence list.

 * `layer4_configs` -
   (Required)
   Pairs of IP protocols and ports that the rule should match.

+* `src_fqdns` -
+  (Optional)
+  Domain names that will be used to match against the resolved domain name of source of traffic.
+Can only be specified if DIRECTION is ingress.

 * `src_ip_ranges` -
   (Optional)
   CIDR IP address range.
 Maximum number of source CIDR IP ranges allowed is 5000.

+* `src_region_codes` -
+  (Optional)
+  The Unicode country codes whose IP addresses will be used to match against the source of traffic.
+Can only be specified if DIRECTION is ingress.

 * `src_secure_tags` -
   (Optional)
   List of secure tag values, which should be matched at the source of the traffic.
 For INGRESS rule, if all the <code>srcSecureTag</code> are INEFFECTIVE, and there is no <code>srcIpRange</code>, this rule will be ignored.
 Maximum number of source tag values allowed is 256.

+* `src_threat_intelligences` -
+  (Optional)
+  Name of the Google Cloud Threat Intelligence list.

 The `layer4_configs` block supports: